Bhagavad Gita: Duty (svadharma) and the caste-system

-Neo-Hindu interpretation of svadharma

 Arjuna is advised by Krishna to do his sva-dharma, the "dharma [duty] of a particular varna."
 Since Arjuna belongs to the warrior (kshatriya) varna (social class), Krishna is telling Arjuna to act as a warrior.

+Neo-Hindu interpretation of svadharma

-Neo-Hindus, preceded by medieval commentators like Dnyaneshwar, have preferred to translate svadharma not as class-related duty, or dharma as religion, but interpret it as "everyone must follow his [own] sva-dharma."
+Neo-Hindus have preferred to translate svadharma not as class-related duty, or dharma as religion, but interpret it as "everyone must follow his [own] sva-dharma.".
+They are perhaps preceded by the medieval commentator Dnyaneshwar, "a unique saint."

-According to Dnyaneshwar (1275–1296), the Gita ultimately shows that caste differences are not important.
+According to Dnyaneshwar (1275–1296), a Maharashtrian Brahmin thinker, the Gita holds lessons for everyone, not for only one social class.
 For Dnyaneshwar, people err when they see themselves as distinct from each other and Krishna, and these distinctions vanish as soon as they accept, understand and enter with love unto Krishna.

 According to Bankim Chandra Chatterjee (1838–1894), to render svadharma in English one must ask 'What is the sva-dharma for the non-Hindus', as the Lord did not ordain dharma only for Indians [Hindus] and "make all the others dharma-less."
 According to Hacker, this is an attempt to "universalize Hinduism."

 According to Swami Vivekananda (1863–1902), sva-dharma in the Gita does not mean "caste duty", rather it means the duty that comes with one's life situation (mother, father, husband, wife) or profession (soldier, judge, teacher, doctor).
 For Vivekananda, the Gita was an egalitarian scripture that rejected caste and other hierarchies because of its verses such as 13.27—28, which states "He who sees the Supreme Lord dwelling equally in all beings, the Imperishable in things that perish, he sees verily.
 For seeing the Lord as the same everywhere present, he does not destroy the Self by the Self, and thus he goes to the highest goal."
 (Note: This view in the Gita of the unity and equality in the essence of all individual beings as the hallmark of a spiritually liberated, wise person is also found in the classical and modern commentaries on Gita verses 5.18, 6.29, and others.)